 How Attention Works in This Framework

-The psychologist David Shapiro, whose work has deeply influenced my approach, understood personality as a mode of attention.
-Not what you think, but what you notice.
-Not what you feel, but what you allow yourself to feel.
-Character style, in Shapiro's framework, is the habitual, largely automatic way a person's attention is organized: what gets registered, what gets filtered out, and what gets distorted in the process.
+In the character-analytic tradition, personality is understood as a mode of attention: what you notice, what you let yourself feel, what stays out of awareness entirely.
+Character style is the habitual, largely automatic way your attention is organized, what gets registered, what gets filtered out, and what gets distorted along the way.

 What Sessions Feel Like